rrx02/lk-agent-project/README.md

 # LinkedIn Profile Hook Analyzer (Chrome Extension)

-A Chrome extension for recruiters who want to analyze a LinkedIn profile and identify concrete, human conversation hooks for a personalized first message.
+A Chrome extension for recruiters who want to analyze a LinkedIn profile and create accurate, informal, playful outreach hooks.

 This project is only for hook analysis.
-It reads visible information from the current LinkedIn profile tab and helps the recruiter choose useful outreach angles.
+It reads visible information from the current LinkedIn profile tab and helps the recruiter choose one strong outreach angle at a time.

 The extension helps you:

-- capture the profile name, URL, headline, current company and location from the current LinkedIn profile;
+- capture the profile name, URL, headline and current company from the current LinkedIn profile;
-- turn the title into a simple opener, for example: “vi que és Fullstack Developer na empresa X — como tem sido aí?”;
+- turn the title into a simple opener that matches the profile, for example: “I saw you’re a Fullstack Developer at Acme — how’s that chapter going?”;
-- show profile photo and banner previews so the recruiter can spot a city, technology banner, cloud/certification graphic, event, sport, pet or funny detail;
+- show profile photo and banner previews so the recruiter can add a real image observation, such as a city skyline, technology banner, certification graphic, event, sport, pet or funny detail;
-- summarize useful About/profile text and suggest how to use it naturally;
+- summarize useful About/profile text and suggest a natural follow-up;
-- summarize technical skills that appear on the profile and suggest choosing one or two to start the conversation;
+- summarize only skills that match the person’s title, so a recruiter profile does not get a frontend pitch and a backend profile does not get a product pitch;
-- detect cloud/certification signals and suggest asking how those certifications connect to the person's current work;
+- detect cloud/certification signals and suggest asking how those certifications connect to the person’s actual work;
-- detect repeated public activity themes, such as Azure, AI or cloud, and suggest exploring whether those topics are genuine interests;
+- detect repeated public activity themes, such as Azure, AI or cloud, without over-focusing on random likes;
-- generate an editable outreach example asking whether the person is open to something new near their current role.
+- generate an editable message draft that rewrites itself around the selected hook instead of stacking unrelated hooks.

-> Important: the extension only reads information visible in the current browser tab.
-It does not use AI image recognition, does not bypass LinkedIn access controls, does not track outreach, and does not send data to an external server.
+> Important: the extension can display the candidate’s LinkedIn profile photo and banner preview, but it does not perform computer-vision image recognition.
+Add the visual observation you actually see in the photo/banner field and the draft will use it naturally.

 ---